USEPA/workshops/lessons/03_tidy_data_in_r.md

 ## # ... with 140 more rows
 ```

 The end result of this is a data frame, `iris_petals` that has three columns: Species, Petal.Width and Petal.Length in the order that we specified.
+And the syntax we are now using is "piped" in that we use the `%>%` operator to send something from before the operator (a.k.a. "to the left") to the first argument of the function after the operator (a.k.a. "to the right").
+This allows us to write our code in the same order as we think of it.
+The best explanation of this is (again) from R For Data Science in the [Piping chapter](http://r4ds.had.co.nz/pipes.html).

 #### filter

-The `filter()` function allows us to select out data that meets certain criteria.
-For instance we might want to further manipulate our 3 column data frame with only one species of Iris and Petals greater than the .
+The `filter()` function allows us to fiter our data that meets certain criteria.
+For instance, we might want to further manipulate our 3 column data frame with only one species of Iris and Petals greater than the median petal width.

 ```r